 Sort and Refill the Medicine Cabinet

 The medical needs for seniors may change frequently.
-It, thus, becomes even more important to take care of their medicine cabinet.
+Because of this, it becomes even more important to take care of their medicine cabinet.
 Put together an up-to-date list of all the medicines they take regularly.
 Make sure it’s stocked up with all the relevant prescriptions, over-the-counter medication, and a first aid kit.

 Sort and store the medicines with easy to read labels.
 The labels help to ensure your loved one does not accidentally confuse their medications.
 It also helps caregivers to identify any missed doses and take corrective measures.